1902 eruption of Santa María: Eruption

-During the course of the eruption, it generated a dense-rock equivalent (DRE) volume of 8 km3 of magma.
-The dacite measured in DRE was estimated at 5 km3.
-The tephra volume was estimated at 2.0×10^10 cubic meters.
-Unlike most large eruptions of its kind, Santa María's Plinian column did not collapse.
-The eruption also did not create a caldera although it expelled a large volume of magma.
-This was probably attributed to a deep-than-usual location for its magma chamber, which, during the 1902 eruption, was not entirely emptied.
-The Santiaguito lava dome which formed in 1922 had a nearly identical lava composition with the lava that erupted in 1902.
+The eruption generated a dense-rock equivalent (DRE) volume of 8 km3 of magma; its dacite content measured in DRE was estimated at 5 km3 while tephra volume was estimated at 20 km3.
+Unlike most large eruptions, Santa María's Plinian column did not collapse, and a caldera did not form despite expelling a large volume of magma.
+This was probably attributed to the unusually deep location of its magma chamber, which, during the 1902 eruption, was not entirely emptied.
+The Santiaguito lava dome which formed in 1922 lava composition almost identical to the ones erupted in 1902.

-Although a caldera did not form, a new, oval-shaped crater had emerged.
-Karl Sapper reported that three explorers visited the crater in late November.
-The explorers described a crater with an east-west axis of 1 km and was 500-600 m at its widest base diameter.
-It also extended to a depth of 200–250 m.
-The crater floor hosted six vents; the largest was circular and 30 m across, and situated in the center of the crater.
-The remaining vents were distributed along the edge of the crater and were constantly emitting steam.
-The second largest of these vents was actively spewing debris some 20 m into the air.
-A section of the volcano's flank was destroyed, exposing steep cliffs and revealing layers of lava flows and ash deposits extending 1,200 m high.
-This major scarp nearly reached the summit of the volcano.
-Large pieces of rocks were observed falling and accumulating at the bottom of the scarp in a 150 m debris cone.
-They also estimated the crater wall's slope to be 60 degrees.
+Although there was no caldera, a new, oval-shaped crater formed.
+In a late November survey, crater had an east-west axis of 1 km, was 500-600 m at its widest base diameter, and extended to a depth of 200–250 m.
+Inside the crater floor were six vents; the largest was circular and 30 m across, and in the center of the crater.
+The remaining vents were the edge of the crater emitting steam.
+The second largest of these vents was actively erupting debris some 20 m into the air.
+A section of Santa María's flank was destroyed, exposing its steep cliffs and revealing layers of lava and ash deposits extending 1,200 m high.
+The scarp, with an estimated angle of 60°, extended almost to the summit of the volcano.
+At the bottom of the scarp is a 150 m debris cone formed from accumulated debris after they dislodged from the scarp.